John Rechy: Literary career

-Rechy is considered one of Mexican American Literature's founding authors, and based his early writings on Mexican values and cultural problems that were available to him in Mexican Films.
+Rechy is considered one of Mexican American Literature's founding authors, and based his early writings on Mexican values and cultural problems that were available to him in Mexican films.
 Though he is probably the best-known gay male Latino writer in the United States, his gay-themed work reflects little of his Mexican-American heritage, except for the surnames of some of his characters.

 While Rechy was working on his first novel, installments began to appear in 1958 in literary magazines such as Evergreen Review, Big Table, Nugget, and The London Magazine.
 These excerpts were fictitious recreations of his life working as a hustler in New York, Los Angeles and New Orleans and appeared alongside writers like Christopher Isherwood, Jack Kerouac and Jean Genet.
 The largely autobiographical novel City of Night, debuted in October 1963.
 Despite the predominantly negative reviews the book received at the time of its publication, City of Night became an international bestseller.
 Alternately, it is also often included on lists of the most banned books in America.
+Rechy told critic Ronald Martinetti of American Legends website that had the novel been made into a movie, the actor he wanted to play the "main character" was "Young Monty Clift.
+I liked him very much.
+I had seen Red River.
+He was a tremendous actor.
+So sad."